marcgreen/dhdedm2/FEATURES_AND_EQUIPMENT.md

 The system now tracks special character features that can come from class, background, or other sources.
 Features can be activated/deactivated and some have level-based progression.

+## Domain Cards

+Domain cards are special abilities that represent the character's connection to different domains of power.
+They can be used unlimited times as the player desires.

+### Starting Domain Cards

+#### Deft Deceiver (graceability Level 1)
+- **Description**: Spend a Hope to gain advantage on a roll to deceive or trick someone into believing a lie you tell them.
+- **Type**: graceability
+- **Level**: 1

+#### Pick and Pull (midnightability Level 1)
+- **Description**: You have advantage on action rolls to pick non-magical locks, disarm mechanical traps, or steal items from a target (things like bags, pouches, or containers carried or worn by someone within Melee range).
+- **Type**: midnightability
+- **Level**: 1

 ### Hardcoded Starting Features

 #### Cloaked